adamantmc/backpropagation/README.md

 - `nn/batch_provider.py`: Generator that splits a given `np.array` in batches
 - `nn/utils.py`: Debugging utilities

-Gradient checking is also implemented.
+Gradient checking and L2 regularization are also implemented.
 The network's weights are initialized using the method described by `He et al`: https://arxiv.org/abs/1502.01852.

 ## Example Problem
 The implementation was tested on the IMDB Movie Review classification task.
 The dataset (http://ai.stanford.edu/~amaas/data/sentiment/) contains 50.000 movie reviews, split into 25.000 for training and 25.000 for testing.